The lining in your gut is responsible for controlling what gets absorbed into your bloodstream and keeping it free of toxins.

 When you experience high levels of stress, a number of different things happen in your body.

-The end result is a burst of energy that was designed to help our prehistoric ancestors escape from a sabre tooth tiger or some other scary thing.
+The end result is a burst of energy that was designed to help our prehistoric ancestors escape from a sabre tooth tiger or some other scary threat.

 We commonly refer to this as the “fight or flight” response.

-But these days, your fight or flight response is more likely to be triggered during a situation where you need to neither fight nor flee.
+But these days, your fight or flight response is more likely to be triggered during a situation where you it’s necessary to neither fight nor flee.

 As a result, your body stays in fight or flight mode longer, which means the blood flow to your gut is restricted longer, which can lead to intestinal permeability.